al-nafis/foosball-matches/README.md

       - Developer Settings to generate sample data or clear the database

 ## Room for Improvements
-  - Moving common codes in a Base classes for Activities and Fragments
+  - Moving common codes into Base classes for Activities and Fragments
   - For ranking screen: daily, weekly, and monthly ranking
   - Inline Error messagees
   - Confirmation prompts during data deletion